AMGLithium/XtendM3/README.md

 3. **Install Groovy Extension**:
    - In the Extensions view, search for "Groovy" and install the Groovy extension.

+4. **Install XML Extension (Optional)**:
+   - In the Extensions view, search for "XML" and install the XML extension.

 ### Setting Up the Project

 1. **Clone the Repository**: